New in version 3.1.

 A single .fgb file only contains one single layer.
 For multiple layer support, it is possible to put several .fgb files in a directory, and use that directory name as the connection string.

-On creation, passing a filenam without a .fgb suffix will instruct the driver to create a directory of that name, and create layers as .fgb files in that directory.
+On creation, passing a filename without a .fgb suffix will instruct the driver to create a directory of that name, and create layers as .fgb files in that directory.

-SPATIAL_INDEX=YES/NO: Set the YES to create a spatial index.
-Defaults to YES.
+YES.
+Set to YES to create a spatial index.

 Simple translation of a single shapefile into a FlatGeobuf file.
 The file 'filename.fgb' will be created with the features from abc.shp and attributes from abc.dbf.
 The file